dnp3/opendnp3-guide/source/applications/receiving-measurements.rst

 **Seqence of Events (SOE)**

 The primary purpose of DNP3 is deliver a sequence of events (measurement history) from outstation to master.
 When creating a master, you must supply an instance of the *ISOEHandler* interface.
 The *PrintingSOEHandler* singleton provided above simply prints all measurements received to the console.
-The instance provided by your application will do something more interesting like loading to a database, handing off to a protcol translation routine, or simply logging to file.
+The instance provided by your application will do something more interesting like loading to a database, handing off to a protocol translation routine, or simply logging to file.

 .. code-block:: cpp